jeroenransijn/expressful/README.md

 // Values are defaults
 const app = expressful({
-	publicFolderName: 'public', // 'public' is the default static folder
+	publicDirectory: 'public', // 'public' is the default static folder
+  viewsDirectory: 'views', // don't change this for no reason, used for testing mainly
 	faviconPath: 'public/favicon.ico', // path to favicon
 	muteFavicon: true, // make it easy to get started without a favicon
 	useNunjucks: true // nunjucks is the default templating engine